Coyote Shivers: Career

-Personal life
+Personal life and legal issues

-Shivers was married to model and singer Bebe Buell from 1992 to 1999.
-In 2000, he married actress Pauley Perrette.
-Perrette and Shivers separated in 2004 and obtained a divorce in 2006.
-Buell, Perrette, and ex-girlfriend Angela Garber all allege that Shivers has a pattern of physical, sexual and psychological abuse, stalking, and legal harassment.
-In 2008, the Los Angeles County Superior Court declared Shivers a vexatious litigant, thus barring him from filing any court actions without review by a judge who will ensure that the court action has legal merit and is not intended to harass or intimidate.
+Shivers' personal life has been the subject of public attention, particularly his relationships.
+He was married to model and singer Bebe Buell from 1992 to 1999.
+In 2000, he married actress Pauley Perrette, best known for her role on NCIS.
+Their marriage ended in divorce in 2006, following allegations by Perrette, Buell, and former girlfriend Angela Garber of abuse, stalking, and harassment.
+These allegations included claims of physical, sexual, and psychological abuse.
+In 2008, Shivers was declared a vexatious litigant by the Los Angeles County Superior Court, preventing him from filing lawsuits without prior judicial approval due to repeated accusations of using the legal system to harass others.